 Your annual \$2,000 membership will help make all the individual membership benefits possible and make it clear to the industry that you support damage prevention and excavation safety.
-In addition, your company will receive: - A 10% discount on attending the Global Excavation Safety Conference, excluding the early bird \$811 offer (unlimited use) - Company logo and link on the ESA member page - Company logo on the ESA member section in the annual Excavation Safety Guide (Print circulation of 500,000+) - Company logo on the ESA member section in the annual Excavation Safety Magazine (Print circulation of 15,000)
+In addition, your company will receive: - A 10% discount on attending the Global Excavation Safety Conference, excluding the early bird \$811 offer (unlimited use) - Company logo and link on the ESA member page - Company logo on the ESA member section in the annual Excavation Safety Guide (Print circulation of 500,000+) - Company logo on the ESA member section in the annual Excavation Safety Magazine (Print circulation of 15,000) We listen.
+We adapt.
+We dig in.

 "I really enjoyed the webinar, and I was glad to speak.
 It's a big topic in our county and I just presented your farm and ranch guide to my county commission stating I'm going to be handing it out during future training and pesticide applicators renewals in the spring."
-"Former Extension Agent, Dunn County, NDSU" "Thanks for a great presentation last week!
-It was very good, and as the Farm & Ranch Safety Coordinator for NDSU Extension, I look forward to resources like this to help our Extension staff across the state!"
 "Former Extension Agent, Dunn County, NDSU" Enhance your public awareness efforts with a unique, engaging approach to rural outreach.
 The Pipeline Ag Safety Alliance works closely with the National Association of County Agricultural Agents to help deliver safe digging education to farmers and ranchers across the nation.
 Tracking our "educate the educator" approach with annual documentation, we realize there is no one size fits all.
 Learn more at PipelineAgSafetyAlliance.com